 Universities like King's College London offer a six year extended medical degree programme, that has dedicated places for students from disadvantaged backgrounds.
 The course uses contextual admissions data for entry and provides extra support for students by splitting the first year of medical school into two years.

 If you think you may benefit from attending an outreach scheme, extra support or would like more information, contact the medical schools directly about what outreach they could offer you.

 Read our comprehensive guide to becoming a doctor

 See our map of all medical schools in the UK

-We've pulled together some information and websites that can help you, if you need extra support with applying to medical school.
+We've pulled together some useful information and websites that can help if you need extra support with applying to medical school.